davca2848123/AI_agent/documentation/core/discord-client.md

 <a name="auto-reconnect"></a>
 ### 🔄 Reconnection Loop
 The client is wrapped in a permanent **reconnection loop** to handle network failures and critical errors (e.g., `ClientConnectionResetError`).
+- **Enhanced Error Handling**: Specifically handles `ClientConnectorDNSError` and `ConnectionClosed` events with exponential backoff strategies to prevent crash loops during temporary network or DNS outages.
-- If the connection drops or the client crashes internally, the agent waits 5 seconds and attempts to restart the client entirely (`connector.start()`).
+- If the connection drops or the client crashes internally, the agent waits 5 seconds (increasing up to 60s for repeated failures) and attempts to restart the client entirely (`connector.start()`).
 - This ensures the agent stays online even after temporary internet outages or API glitches.

 <a name="startup-notifications"></a>
 ### 🔔 Reliable Notifications
 Startup notifications (sent when agent comes online) have enhanced reliability:
 - **Resilient Channel Cache**: If the Discord channel cache isn't ready immediately after login (common race condition), the agent fetches the channel directly from the API.
+- **Channel Validation**: Before attempting to send a message, validation checks are performed to ensure the channel exists and is accessible, preventing "Channel not found" crashes.
 - **Retry Logic**: If sending the startup notification fails, it retries with exponential backoff (up to 3 times).

 ---